LSSTDESC/rail/docs/source/rail_stages/tools.rst

 .. quick summary

 The tools namespace is not a type of RAIL stage, but it is called in the same way.
-It is a suite of utility stages.
+It is a collection of many utility modules for operations and calculations on photometry, catalogs, and more.

 .. flowchart